 The healthcare industry is changing faster than ever before, and now, healthcare professionals are no longer in the industry of managing illness —they are in the business of keeping people healthy.
-At Missouri Western, we’ve developed the Bachelor of Science in Population Health Management — a brand-new program in the field and across the nation — to reflect the ever-changing industry and help it maintain the goals of improving health outcomes and reducing health disparities.
+At Missouri Western, we’ve developed the Bachelor of Science in Population Health Management, a brand-new program in the field and across the nation.
+The program reflects the ever-changing healthcare industry with the goals of improving health outcomes and shifting people toward healthier lifestyles.